Bunnky/Voransik/README.md

 Button			Function
 ---------------------------

-INSERT       mouse  - Sets location of pots
+INSERT       mouse  - Sets location of pots<br>
 END          close  - kill the program
 DEL          check  - turn the program on or off
 HOME         gold   - turn the gold vulture on or off PAUSE 		 kill	- this will kill the Vorila Dransik Client